hubleto/developer/book/content/pages/tutorial/add-route-controller-and-view.md

 > **REMEMBER** `$this->main` is the secret word for accessing the Hubleto main core.
 It contains project config, router, permission manager and other useful components.

-Each route is a very simple key/value pair where key is a regular expression to match relative URL (the URL without the rewritebase) against and the value is the class name of controller to be executed.
+Each route is a very simple key/value pair where key is a regular expression to match relative URL (in our case the `my-app` part of the URL) against and the value is the reference to the controller to be executed.

 An example of a simple routing table is shown below.
-This routing adds a `my-app` URL which will show your app's dashboard.
+This routing adds a `my-app` URL which will activate the `Dashboard` controller.

 ###### ./apps/external/MyCompany/MyApp/Loader.php
 ```php